jqt3of5/securenote/README.md

    > jpm run

 2. Secure Server
+   First install MongoDB, and change the configuration to point to your installed server.
+   ***Warning***
+   The current status of the code only supports database without a password, located on localhost.
+This should be a pretty easy thing to change, but if your configuration is different (As it should be), you'll have to make a code change.

    The best way to compile and run the server is with leiningen.
 Which can be downloaded from [https://raw.githubusercontent.com/technomancy/leiningen/stable/bin/lein](github)

    Then execute the command, which will install all of the dependancies as well